 In theory, yes.
 In fact, it used to be a negotiating tactic that settlement companies would use to get consumers to pay a higher percentage of the debt owed.
 They would offer to remove the collection account if you agreed to pay a higher percentage of the balance owed.

-However, an offshoot of the law is that it requires information furnishers to provide accurate information to credit reporting agencies.
+However, an offshoot of the law is that it requires “data furnishers” to provide accurate information to credit reporting agencies.
 This means lenders, creditors, and debt collectors must, by law, report accurate information.
-If they don’t, they can lose their access to all consumer credit reports entirely.
+If they don’t, they can lose access to consumer credit reports entirely.

 What this means for consumers

 The FCRA allows creditors and debt collectors to amend what they have reported to the credit bureaus.
 This is the process that allows them to correct errors when they happen.
-However, the FCRA stipulates that credit furnishers must report information accurately.
+However, the FCRA stipulates that data furnishers must report information accurately.
 So, pay for delete skirts a legal line.
 You legally incurred the collection account.
-Thus, you legally incurred the credit report penalty that comes with it.
+Thus, you legally incurred the negative credit report item that it generates.

 By the strict letter of the law, credit bureaus can decide to bar a debt collector from accessing and consumer credit files, if they are found to be providing false information.
 In this case, reporting that there wasn’t a collection account could be considered falsifying information.
 So, collection agencies can hurt their business by granting you pay for delete.